 - Credibility – By conducting an external audit in the company, it increases the credibility of the company.
 It ensures the public and authorities that the business is a verified and reliable organization in the market.

 - Avoids Errors – Appointing an external auditor can be beneficial for the company, as they aim to limit any errors made during the preparation of the company’s accounts.
 If the company is aware of the errors, it can allow them to make competent decisions about the future of the business.
 It can also help the business owners to find out the fault of the errors and work towards eliminating them.

 - Limits and prevents frauds – If a company ignores conducting external auditing in their business.
-It will accumulate various errors and misleading information prepared by the accountants of the company, which will result in cases of frauds and money laundering.
-An external auditor’s objective is to limit any such frauds in a company.
+It will accumulate various errors and misleading information prepared by the accountants of the company, which will result in cases of fraud and money laundering.
+An external auditor’s objective is to limit any such fraud in a company.

 Preparation for an External Audit

 The documents required by an auditor are:

 - A general ledger and the company’s trial balance – Auditors require the ledger and trial balance in the initial stage of the auditing to examine and check the balances of the debit and credit.

 - A list of bank accounts under the company’s name – Providing a list of bank accounts assists the auditors in preparing their auditing report.